Jorge-Ortiz-Mata/Finance-tracker/README.md

-# README
+# Finance tracker app.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+API app where you get the price from many companies.
+Google, Apple, Microsoft, Uber, Twitter and more are available within this project.
+Also, you can search, add and remove friends in this app.

+## Software requirments.

+* Ruby version: 3.0.1
-* Ruby version
+* Ruby on Rails version: 7.0.1

-* System dependencies

-* Configuration
+* Windows 10 S.O.

-* Database creation

-* Database initialization
+* HTML 5

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Bootstrap 4.0

-* ...
+* Databases.